dreamportdev/Osdev-Notes/Add_Keyboard_Support/DriverImplementation.md

 Our keyboard driver does care about keeping track of any keyboard events (presses/releases), and making them available to any code that needs them.
 Quite often these events will be consumed (that is, read by some other code and then removed from the driver's buffer).

-As already mentioned there are 3 different scancode sets, we will focus on just one (set 1, since most of the keyboard even if using a different set will have the ps2 controller that automatically translates the other scancode set default at power on to set 1).
+As already mentioned there are 3 scan code sets.
+We'll focus on just one (set 1, since by default the ps2 controller translates the other sets to set 1 when the system is powered).
 We'll implement the translate function in a generic fashion to make adding other scancode sets easier in the future.

 Now let's see what are the problems we need to solve when developing a keyboard driver: